You Ruined New York City for Me

-Background
+Background and inspiration

-In an interview with Billboard, Fletcher explained that the title of the EP, You Ruined New York City for Me, was inspired by her first major heartbreak, which left even the city itself feeling tainted by the relationship.
-She described the project as "a page ripped out of my diary", written in real time as she processed the breakup.
-The five tracks were conceived as a way of coping, each capturing different phases of the split, from the initial shock to reflection.
-The EP also marked Fletcher's first official release under Capitol Records, one year after signing with the label, and followed the commercial breakthrough of its lead single "Undrunk", which became her first entry on the Billboard Hot 100, peaking at number 61.
-Fletcher further noted that the project's success felt significant in terms of queer representation, explaining, "If I can be that for somebody else, that's what success is, for me."
+In an interview with Billboard, Fletcher explained that the title of You Ruined New York City for Me was inspired by her first major heartbreak, which left even the city itself feeling tainted by the relationship.
+The EP was described by her as "a page ripped out of my diary", written in real time as she processed the breakup.
+Its five tracks were conceived as a way of coping, each capturing different phases of the split, from the initial shock to reflection.

+You Ruined New York City for Me marks Fletcher's first official release under Capitol Records, one year after signing with the label, and followed the commercial breakthrough of its lead single "Undrunk", which became her first entry on the Billboard Hot 100, peaking at number 61.
+She noted that the project's success felt significant in terms of queer representation, explaining, "If I can be that for somebody else, that's what success is, for me."
 Fletcher described You Ruined New York City for Me as documenting the fallout of a past toxic relationship in a "heart-on-my-sleeve" and "TMI" manner, with production from Malay.
 Its lead single, "Undrunk", explores the desire to undo a past relationship, a sentiment Fletcher noted resonated with many listeners; the track has been streamed over 100 million times worldwide, with fans responding to its honesty through social media messages.